frontend/toolbox/assets/components/doc/tasks.md

 # Tasks

-**Toolbox** gives you few useful Gulp tasks :
+**Toolbox** gives you a handful of useful Gulp tasks :

 ## Init

-It will add the last Bootstrap variables file to your project.
+Before you are able to start working, you have to initialize your project's Bootstrap variables.
+This task will copy the last Bootstrap variables file to your project's assets folder.

 ````bash
 $ gulp init